mongodb/terraform-provider-mongodbatlas/docs/guides/serverless-shared-migration-guide.md

     Please see the following guide on how to retrieve data from one cluster and store it in another cluster: [Convert a Serverless Instance to a Dedicated Cluster](https://www.mongodb.com/docs/atlas/tutorial/convert-serverless-to-dedicated/)

     Verify that your data is present within the Flex cluster before proceeding.
-4. Delete the Shared-tier cluster by running a destory command targetting the Shared-tier cluster:
+4. Delete the Shared-tier cluster by running a destroy command against it:

     `terraform destroy -target=mongodbatlas_advanced_cluster.<shared-tier-cluster-name>`

- 5. You may now safely remove the resource block for the Shared-tier cluster from your `.tf` file.
+ 5. Remove the resource block for the Shared-tier cluster from your `.tf` file.

 ### Post-Autoconversion Migration Procedure

-Given your Shared-tier cluster fits the constraints of a Flex cluster, it alongisde all its data will have been automatically converted into a Flex cluster in Atlas.
-The following will resolve the configuration drift in Terraform.
+Given your Shared-tier cluster fits the constraints of a Flex cluster, it will automatically convert to a Flex cluster in Atlas, retaining all data.
+The following resolves the configuration drift in Terraform:

 1. Find the import IDs of the Flex clusters: `{PROJECT_ID}-{CLUSTER_NAME}`, such as `664619d870c247237f4b86a6-flexClusterName`
 2. Add an import block per cluster to one of your `.tf` files: